rest-feeds/rest-feeds/README.md

 - Message Brokers (Kafka, JMS, MQ, SQS, ...)
 - Database Integration

-All these integration strategies lead to thight coupling with technical and organizational dependencies.
+All these integration strategies lead to tight coupling with technical and organizational dependencies and all its problems.
 Think of ownership, availability, resilience, changeability, and firewalls.

 :warning: TODO What makes REST Feeds great.